marijnh/Eloquent-JavaScript/16_game.md

 {{index graphics, optimization, efficiency, state}}

-The `setState` method is used to make the display show a given state.
+The `syncState` method is used to make the display show a given state.
 It first removes the old actor graphics, if any, and then redraws the actors in their new positions.
 It may be tempting to try to reuse the ((DOM)) elements for actors, but to make that work, we would need a